w3c/wai-axsdb-services/README.md

 Provides functionality for managing the test cases like saving new, editing etc.

+### Requirement

-+ Requirement: Provides functionality for getting information about testing requirements including WCAG Principles Guidelines, Success Criteria, HTML techniques, CSS techniques etc.
+Provides functionality for getting information about testing requirements including WCAG Principles Guidelines, Success Criteria, HTML techniques, CSS techniques etc.

+### Profile

-+ Profile: Provides functionality for managing the Testing Profiles
+Provides functionality for managing the Testing Profiles

+### Testresult

-+ Testresult: Provides functionality for managing the Test Results
+Provides functionality for managing the Test Results

+### Query

-+ Query: Provides a way of read only querying the database from the client using HQL
+Provides a way of read only querying the database from the client using HQL

+### Rating

-+ Rating: Provides functionality for managing any rating (test case or test result)
+Provides functionality for managing any rating (test case or test result)

-In addition there is also a developer workbench for allowing developers to experiment with the data and the API functionality.

 ## TODO